Revision of two-temperature magnetically arrested flows onto a black hole: Models

-In ideal GRMHD models studied here using conservative code, the total viscous heating is produced by truncation errors at the numerical grid level.
+In ideal GRMHD models studied here using a conservative code, the total viscous heating is produced by truncation errors at the numerical grid level.
 One may conclude that no matter what fraction of this heating goes to the electrons, this heating will be completely artificial.
-However, for the turbulent torus problem, the grid-scale dissipation is set by the large-scale turbulence in the problem (see section 3.1 in \citealt{ressler:2015} for more detailed discussion).
-The numerical scheme for electron heating implemented in \texttt{ebhlight} has been carefully tested against some analytic problems by \citet{ressler:2015} and \citet{ryan:2017} as well as \citet{sadowski:2017} who, except for the mentioned modifications, follows the same idea when evolving electron temperatures alone.
+However, for the turbulent torus problem, the grid-scale dissipation is set by the large-scale turbulence in the problem (see Section 3.1 in \citealt{ressler:2015} for a more detailed discussion).
+The numerical scheme for electron heating implemented in \texttt{ebhlight} has been carefully tested against some analytic problems by \citet{ressler:2015} and \citet{ryan:2017} as well as \citet{sadowski:2017}, who, except for the mentioned modifications, follow the same idea when evolving electron temperatures alone.
 We are not going to repeat these tests here.
 In \texttt{ebhlight} the electron evolution also does not include Coulomb couplings, unless radiative transfer is activated (see Section~\ref{section:cool}).
-Those are however not important in low density gas considered here.
+However, those are not important in the low-density gas considered here.
 In \texttt{ebhlight} the electron temperature tracking is passive; i.e. the electron pressure is not accounted for in the GRMHD equations.
-More importantly, the proton (non-adiabatic/viscous) heating is not taken into account in the GRMHD equations as well; instead the gas internal energy is evaluated from the total energy using an inversion scheme implemented in the code assuming $\gamma_{ad}$.
-Proton temperatures, if needed, are computed using the total internal energy $u$, plasma density $\rho$ and $\gamma_{\rm p}=5/3$ ($\Theta_{\rm p}\equiv (\gamma_{\rm p}-1)u/\rho$).
+More importantly, the heating of the proton (nonadiabatic/viscous) is not taken into account in the GRMHD equations as well; instead, the internal energy of the gas is evaluated from the total energy using an inversion scheme implemented in the code assuming $\gamma_{ad}$.
+The proton temperatures are computed using the total internal energy $u$, the plasma density $\rho$, and $\gamma_{\rm p}=5/3$ ($\Theta_{\rm p}\equiv (\gamma_{\rm p}-1)u/\rho$).

-The simulations are two-temperature but to make a connection with the previous studies we use the same GRMHD runs and compute images/light-curves using parametric electron temperature model $R(\beta)$.
-In this model proton temperatures are calculated from GRMHD quantities and electron temperature is found using formula below:
+The simulations are two-temperature, but to make a connection with the previous studies, we use the same GRMHD runs and compute images/light curves using a parametric electron temperature model $R~(\beta)$.
+In this model, proton temperatures are calculated from GRMHD quantities, and the electron temperature is found using the formula below: